windwp/nvim-autopairs/README.md

     :with_move(cond.none())
     -- don't delete if the next character is xx :with_del(cond.not_after_regex_check("xx"))
-    -- disable add newline when press <cr>
+    -- disable adding a newline when you press <cr>
     :with_cr(cond.none())
   },
-  --it is not working on .vim but it working on another filetype Rule("a","a","-vim")
+  -- disable for .vim files, but it work for another filetypes Rule("a","a","-vim")
 )